zhrmyxy/FAMANet/README.md

 # Response to Reviewer #4E42:
 ### Experimental fairness and resolution effects
-To address fairness concerns arising from differing resolution settings, we conducted balanced comparative experiments at the two commonly used resolutions in this field: 473×473 and 448×448.
-FAMANet exhibits strong robustness to input size variations, with performance fluctuations across different resolutions remaining within 0.3%.
-Moreover, our method operates at a lower resolution, resulting in reduced memory consumption and faster inference speed.
-Most importantly, even after strictly aligning the resolution settings, our approach maintains superior performance.
-This conclusively demonstrates that the performance improvement is primarily attributable to architectural enhancements rather than differences in experimental configuration.
+Experiments were conducted under the commonly used resolutions in our field (473×473, 448×448).
+FAMANet demonstrates robustness to input resolution, with performance fluctuations within 0.3%.
+Specifically, we achieved 70.5% performance at both 384×384 and 448×448 resolutions, and 70.2% at 473×473 resolution.
+Lower-resolution inputs enable faster inference speed (18.93 FPS vs. 12.47 FPS).
+The performance advantage is still maintained when using the higher resolution of 473×473, confirming that the improvement stems from model enhancement rather than configuration differences.
 <div align="center">
   <img width="716" height="115" alt="image" src="https://github.com/user-attachments/assets/e99a6ddb-8ce2-444a-a907-f17d63005d38" />
 </div>